signadot/routesapi/docs/workload-rules.md

   ]
 }
 ```

+### Empty Destinations

+A WorkloadRule may have an empty set of PortRules.
+This occurs when there is no service
+associated with the baseline workload.
+Since there is no service, it does not participate
+in sandbox routing.

+### RouteGroups

 One may also have a workload rule in which the sandbox ID is not the same as the routing key.
 This occurs when the routing key comes from a RouteGroup which selects the sandbox identified